chanmix51/sfPgLookPlugin/README.md

 Because the query language is raw SQL.

 The abstraction layer turns data in your database into PHP objects in your code using a _translator_ :

  *  booleans in postgres will be boolean in PHP
  *  arrays in postgres will be arrays in PHP

-For now, simple CRUD operations are merely supported, no code generation, no admin gen, no schema, no fixtures, just a kernel to make fast and efficient queries.
+For now, simple CRUD operations are supported, no code generation, no admin gen, no schema, no fixtures, just a kernel to make fast and efficient queries.

-Queries return Collections, with handy methods like in Propel 1.5 : isFirst, isLast, isOdd, getOddEven etc ...
+Queries return Collections, with handy iterator methods like in Propel 1.5 : isFirst, isLast, isOdd, getOddEven etc ...